-We drove the 1.5-litre TSI.
-It comes in 130 or 150bhp setups, and ours was the 130 in six-speed manual, likely the biggest seller.
-It’s OK but not great – notably laggy low down, a little rough around the critical 4,000rpm band.
+If you followed the link above, you’ll know that we’re big fans of the 1.0-litre engine in the Mk8 Golf, and it’s just as good in eTSI form with the additional 48V mild-hybrid assist.
+The 1.5-litre TSI comes in both 130 and 150bhp setups.
+The former, with a six-speed manual and likely the biggest seller, is OK but not great – notably laggy low down, a little rough around the critical 4,000rpm band.
 But in the end quiet and reasonably economical.

 The 150bhp engine, when you spec DSG, comes with a 48V mild-hybrid system.
 Its electric motor/generator is connected to the engine by belt, as these things usually are.
 Out on the road it works well, ameliorating the lag by nudging the engine for a moment as you floor it.
 And it reclaims energy on the over-run, and starts the engine super-quickly after a junction stop.
 The economy boost is claimed to be about 10 per cent.

 Of the 115bhp and 150bhp diesels, we’ve had a crack at the latter, which is a reasonably quiet example of the kind.
 The DCT transmission keeps its efforts flowing with few jerks.
 The low-power versions have a twist-beam rear suspension.
 It tracks nicely on A-roads.
 As you peel into a bend it’s a little soggy, but get it loaded up and it tautens its sinews, resisting understeer well.
 That’s partly because in the background it pinches individual brakes to keep the thing faithful to your steering.
 Adaptive damping is optional, but who will pay £1,000 for that on a base Golf?